These Feet Are Made For Walking – Beach Part 1

 Walking along the beach is one of life’s simple pleasures and we are fortunate enough to be living along some of the world’s most beautiful stretches of coastline.

+However, beach walking can play havoc on vulnerable feet ankles.
+The sand can be hard packed, or very soft and uneven.
 Particularly when swimming in the surf, the beach can be unpredictable.
 The combination of waves crashing into shore with great force, and the uneven surface underneath the water, which is frequently changing, creates a challenging scenario, particularly for those dealing with foot, knee and ankle issues.

 Easy does it